-But!
 Neither of you get to continue dating without some communication.
-If you have expectations in the relationship, you have to keep clear on what they are.
 If you want more and they say they’re not ready, you might ask what that means.

 Here are some possible things they mean when they say there’s not ready for a serious relationship:

-They’re not ready.
-When you leave, they’re going to go find another girl to annoy for six months or however long they put up with it, and then they’ll look for another one.
+He’s not ready.
+When you leave, they’re going to go find another girl to annoy for six months or so, and then they’ll look for another one.

-They are ready, but not with you.
-They might be ready for the next girl they meet, which sucks and which is why it might be a good idea to drop them on social media.
+Maybe he’s ready, but not with you.
+He might be ready for the next girl he meets, which sucks and which is why it might be a good idea to drop him on social media.

-They (and this comes up more than you’d think) Will Never Be Ready.
-They will always be Single and Ready to Mingle.
+Perhaps he (and this comes up more than you’d think) Will Never Be Ready.
+He will always be Single and Ready to Mingle.
 I have met men in Los Angeles who’ve had longer relationships with a car lease than they have with a lady, and find this to be Super Normal.
-I call them Never-readies, but unlike batteries, they’ll just drain you dry.
+I call them Never-readies, but unlike batteries, they’ll drain you.

-They’re ready, but they won’t know it until you leave them and they have a chance to think about what a special person you are and they’ll cry into their pillowcase and think about how nice your pillowcases smell and they’ll come running back, tripping over their untied shoelaces because they pretty much just woke up and came running over to your house.
+He’s ready, but they won’t know it until you leave him and he has a chance to think about what a special person you are and they’ll cry into their pillowcase and think about how nice your pillowcases smell and they’ll come running back, tripping over their untied shoelaces because they just woke up and came running over to your house.

-In any case, your only option is to set them free, back into the dating pool and out of your hair and, lady number one- DEFINITELY stop sleeping with him.
+In any case, your only option is to set them free, back into the dating pool and out of your hair and, lady number one- DEFINITELY stop seeing him.

 – See more at: http://www.lovetv.co/what-does-it-mean-when-he-says-hes-not-ready/#sthash.wSwFqCLk.dpuf